Menu

 Our Faculty

-Our faculty are internationally prominent scholars in environmental and resource economics, agricultural economics, and development economics.
+Our faculty are internationally recognized scholars in environmental and resource economics, agricultural economics, and development economics.

 Policy Experience

-For a full list of accomplishments, please visit Awards & Honors.
+For a full list of accomplishments, please visit our Awards & Honors section.

 Excellence in Research

-Department faculty members have received such international awards as Germany's Alexander von Humboldt Prize, the American Economic Association's John Bates Clark Medal, and the Agricultural and Applied Economics Association's Quality of Research Discovery and Publication of Enduring Quality Awards, among others.
+Our faculty have earned international recognition for their scholarship, receiving honors such as Germany’s Alexander von Humboldt Prize, the American Economic Association’s John Bates Clark Medal, and the Agricultural and Applied Economics Association’s Quality of Research Discovery and Publication of Enduring Quality Awards, among others.

-Several have been elected fellows of such professional associations as the Agricultural and Applied Economics Association (formerly the American Agricultural Economics Association), the Association of Environmental and Resource Economics, the Econometric Society, and the American Statistical Association.
+Many have also been elected Fellows of leading professional societies, including the Agricultural and Applied Economics Association, the Association of Environmental and Resource Economists, the Econometric Society, and the American Statistical Association - reflecting their influence across diverse fields of economic research.

-Department faculty members have served as presidents of the American Agricultural Economics Association and Association of Environmental and Resource Economists and as editors and associate editors of the Journal of Environmental Economics and Management, the American Journal of Agricultural Economics, the Journal of Public Economics, and Environment and Development Economics, among others.
+Faculty members have further shaped the discipline through leadership roles, serving as presidents of the American Agricultural Economics Association and the Association of Environmental and Resource Economists, as well as through editorial positions at major journals such as the Journal of Environmental Economics and Management, the American Journal of Agricultural Economics, the Journal of Public Economics, and Environment and Development Economics.

 Our Students

-We work closely with our students to understand their needs and wants, and engage them with curricular and non-curricular opportunities to learn, experiment, and reach their goals.
+Our faculty and staff work intentionally with each student to understand their goals and aspirations, connecting them with both curricular and co-curricular opportunities to learn, experiment, and achieve meaningful progress toward their future pathways.

 Our Graduates

-Our graduates are successful professionals and employed in the private and public sector with equal success.
-For more information, please visit Recent Graduate Placements.
+Our graduates are successful professionals and are employed in the private and public sector with equal success.
+For more information, please visit Recent Graduate Placements page for more information.